-17 1-hour intervals 7-8 AM, 8-9 AM, ..., 11-12 PM.
-The values for E(R) ranged from 5.1 minutes (8-9 AM) to 8.6 minutes (11-12 PM).
-We judged this to be better than estimating θ individually for each of the 3,867 hours (which would be very unreliable) or, at the other extreme, using a single value for all intervals (which would ignore possible variations in customers' patience over the time of day; see Zohar et al. 2002).
+For θ , we use formula (12), valid for exponential patience, in order to compute 17 hourly estimates of $1/\theta = E(R)$, one for each of the 17 one-hour intervals 7am-8am, 8am-9am,..., 11pm-12pm.
+The values for E(R) ranged from 5.1 min (8am-9am) to 8.6 min (11pm-12pm).
+We judged this to be better than estimating θ individually for each of the 3,867 hours (which would be very unreliable) or, at the other extreme, using a single value for all intervals (which would ignore possible variations in customers' patience over the time of day, see Zohar et al. (2002)).

 The results are displayed in Figure 8.
-The first two graphs show a relatively small yet consistent overestimation with respect to empirical values, for moderately and highly loaded hours.
+The figure's two left-hand graphs exhibit a relatively small yet consistent overestimation with respect to empirical values, for moderately and highly loaded hours.
 (We plan to explore the reasons for this overestimation in future research.)
-The rightmost graph shows a very good fit everywhere except for very lightly and very heavily loaded hours.
-The underestimation for small values of P{Wait} can probably be attributed to violations of work conservation (idle agents do not always answer a call immediately).
+The right-hand graph shows a very good fit everywhere, except for very lightly and very heavily loaded hours.
+The underestimation for small values of $P{Wait}$ can probably be attributed to violations of work conservation (idle agents do not always answer a call immediately).
 Summarizing, it seems that these Erlang-A estimates can be used as useful upper bounds for the main performance characteristics of our call center.